madprops/blog/docs/commands.md

 It filters out some commands.

-Then it saves to the file, limits the size, and removes duplicates.
+Then it saves to the file, removes duplicates, and applies the `max_xhistory` limit.

-Everytime you modify that file you need to source fish again:
+Everytime you modify `config.fish` you need to source it again:

 `source ~/.config/fish/config.fish`